PenelopeKing/power-outage-model/README.md

 * `min_samples_split`: 50

 This new model with new hyperparameters and features resuled in a F1-score performance of 0.6372507104664724.
 This is a significant improvement from our baseline model, which was 0.5875980924470244.
 This means that our model improved in its precision and recall (specificity and sensitivity), but not but too much of significant amount to be truly reliable just yet.

+Once again we look at the model's bias and variance to see how well it generalizes to unseen data:

+The model has a higher F1-score now, meaning that the deviation between predicted and actual response variable is lower, meaning that the bias of the model decreased.
+This means the model is not underfitting as much.
+This makes sense given that after GridSearchCV our `max_depth` hyperparameter was 7.

+We performed 5-Fold train-test splitting and fit the model 5 times and tested it 5 times to see how the model varied in its F1-scores.
+This was how well the model perfromed after being fitted to testing data using different training data: [0.660127868111488, 0.5358888521716642, 0.5146355732018947, 0.6471442454979972, 0.537039896225877].
+There seems to be a bit of deviation between predictions, which may be a sign of high variance.
+High variance can be due to the model overfitting to the training data.

+Below is the confusion matrix comparing the predicted class from our model and the actual class:

 <div class="table-wrapper" markdown="block">